caoliyi/EC500/ex1/README.txt

-The Final3.py is the final verison for EC500 ex1
+The Final3.py is the final verison for EC500 ex1.
+All the python document already delete AIP key.